syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

 ### Select the compiler

-Latest version of {{ site.product.short_name }} [has dropped support of gcc](https://github.com/syslog-ng/syslog-ng/pull/4897), so now the platform default llvm/clang must be used to complie the source
+Latest version of {{ site.product.short_name }} [has dropped support of gcc](https://github.com/syslog-ng/syslog-ng/pull/4897), so now the platform default llvm/clang must be used to complie the source.\
+`gcc` still might compile most of syslog-ng and its modules, but there is no guarantie and support of it anymore (HINT: you can turn off any problematic module via is feature switch)

-To make sure clang is used (optional) you can use:
+To make sure clang is used you can use (optional):

 ```shell
 export CC=clang